History of garrigue

 Garrigue was principally worker's cottages designed to feed into the main château from around 1729 onwards.
 We suspect our house (to the right of our pigeonniere tower) was two small cottages that housed families working at subsistence level.
 They probably had 10-12 cattle.
 The part of our building to the left of the pigeonniere (where the cottages are today) was a large barn that used to stable the cows.

 The last owners arrived in Christmas 1999.
-An English couple who still live locally, they put the serious work into converting Garrigue.
+An English couple who still live locally, and they put the serious work into converting Garrigue.
 They gave it a new roof, new plumbing, new electrics, converted the barn into three gîtes and installed the swimming pool.

 We purchased Garrigue in 2016 and gave it a total style change including new bathrooms and kitchens in all the cottages.
 We made major changes to our own house too.